lodash/lodash/doc/README.md

 <!-- div -->

 ### <a id="_memoizefunc--resolver"></a>`_.memoize(func [, resolver])`
-<a href="#_memoizefunc--resolver">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L5431 "View in source") [&#x24C9;][1]
+<a href="#_memoizefunc--resolver">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L5434 "View in source") [&#x24C9;][1]

 Creates a function that memoizes the result of `func`.
-If `resolver` is passed, it will be used to determine the cache key for storing the result based on the arguments passed to the memoized function.
-By default, the first argument passed to the memoized function is used as the cache key.
+If `resolver` is provided, it will be used to determine the cache key for storing the result based on the arguments provided to the memoized function.
+By default, the first argument provided to the memoized function is used as the cache key.
 The `func` is executed with the `this` binding of the memoized function.
 The result cache is exposed as the `cache` property on the memoized function.

 #### Arguments
 1. `func` *(Function)*: The function to have its output memoized.